Revolution#110, November 25, 2007

 Who is the Greatest Proliferator of Nuclear Weapons?

-Bush meant Iran.
+The “them” Bush was talking about in his World War 3 comment was Iran.
 Since secret elements of Iran’s nuclear program were revealed in 2002, Iran has had a contentious relationship with the IAEA.
 Recently, Iran appears to be cooperating with the IAEA.
 In late October, the agency’s deputy director, Olli Heinonen, told reporters that Iran’s cooperation with the IAEA was “good.”
 Iran has not ratified all components of the IAEA that would restrict its nuclear energy program.
 Iran’s nuclear program could provide the basis to develop nuclear weapons at some point.
-And the Islamic Republic of Iran does have aspirations to regional power, and with such ambitions come the compulsion to develop nuclear weapons.
+And the Islamic Republic of Iran does have aspirations to regional power, and with such ambitions comes the compulsion to develop nuclear weapons.

 Even while the NPT is a stacked deck to maintain the current U.S. monopoly on global nuclear terror (with Russia as its only competition), the U.S. is by far the greatest violator of rules in the NPT against the spreading of nuclear weapons technology.